How is it going, everybody? It is the blog How Unique Japan.

 2. Demekin (Popped eyes)

-As you see, the feature of this kind is that eyes pop widely.
-When it is a baby, the eyes look normal.
-After three months, their eyes would be gradually wide open.
+As you see, the feature is that the eyes pop widely.
+When it is in a baby state, the eyes look normal.
+After three months, their eyes would gradually widen and become bigger.

-It is also a popular one and new.
-It came from China in the Meiji era (1868 to 1912 AC).
-The cost varies depending on its uniqueness (color pattern or form).
-That would be between 4 dollars and 22 dollars.
+It is also a popular and new one.
+It also came from China.
+Japan was in the Meiji era from 1868 to 1912.
+The cost varies depending on its uniqueness (color, pattern, or form).
+That would be around $4 to $22.

 3. Ryuukin